blackrosezy/statsd-agent/README.md

 ```
 python statsd-agent.py
 ```
-You can use any of daemon tools to make it run as service/background.
+You can use any daemon tools to make it run as service/background.
 One of an example is [Supervisor](http://supervisord.org/).

 ## Running/Stopping (Ubuntu)
 Use upstart command to run/stop statsd-agent: